clarivee2/javascript_reactjs_demos/reactjs_static/readme.txt

 -- best environment seems to be the create-react-app model with usage of react-scripts -- link to a great walkthrough - https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#folder-structure

+--
-- change app to use page template model - index.htm / index.js
+--  best is to change app to use page template model - index.htm / index.js
 - add an app.js for node
 - use the static folder pattern for assets
--- then ... you can build for prod and deploy just the build and static folder npm run build
+-- then ... you can build for prod and deploy just the build and static folder npm install react-scripts --save npm run build
 -- for dev just npm start in root folder
 -- to test out statics - just publish to your favorite server in a virtual directory or app or npm install -g serve serve -s build

--- next step convert this project

-npm install react-scripts --save